 Before delving into this specialty it would be wise to learn as much as possible since several errors have been manufactured (cut from sheets) and sold for several times their FV by unscrupulous sellers to unsuspecting buyers for the most minor variance in production.

 A fancy serial number is just - fancy- but not necessarily collectible.
 What is fancy to some may not be fancy to everyone so one should exercise a certain degree of caution when purchasing a note that has been described as having a fancy serial number.
 For some sellers this means the note is a near-solid with a number like 6999999.
 Others may choose area codes (0041600) or emergency phone numbers (0091100).
 Check out the Forums on the Notaphilyc Sites to further explore what other collectors view as fancy.
 I would not confuse the term "fancy" with a Special Serial Numbered note (see below) & check out my "Bookends & Broken Ladders" entry above (but these are not recommended).
-Many US collectors call special serial numbers "fancy."
+However, having wrote that, many US collectors call special serial numbers "fancy."

 Fantasy notes are usually printed by individual artists in the print industry.
 Some may feature "Spock" from the USS Enterprise or half-nude mermaids, etc. Each collector buys note holders, pages, and other supplies.
 I urge collectors to avoid fantasy (novelty) banknotes since their values can fluctuate wildly.
 While it may be true that Disney Dollars have increased in value I suspect its a passing fad.
 Zero Euros are fantasy & yet I wouldn't bank on them remaining popular.
 Limited # do not make something collectible or valuable.